-A 2 lane Covered Bridge (Burnt 1861) was built across Coal River in 1831 along the James River and Kanawha Turnpike by The Teays and Thompson families and burnt by retreating Confederates in 1861 after the Battle of Scary Creek.
+A covered bridge known as the Coalsmouth Covered Bridge or the St. Albans Covered Bridge was built across Coal River in 1831 by Stephen Teays and Philip Thompson.
+This two lane toll-bridge was 180 feet long.
+It was burnt by retreating Confederates in 1861 after the Battle of Scary Creek.

 Backstory and Context

 A steel bow arch bridge was built on this site in 1870 to replace the burnt covered bridge.
 Then, a 3rd bridge was built in 1908.
 It was a steel Pratt Truss bridge.
-In 1965, the 4th, and the present, steel stringer bridge was constructed across Coal River, also at the same site and the other three bridges.
-The original stone foundation stones can still be seen under the present bridge and at water's edge.
+In 1965, the 4th, and the present, steel stringer bridge was constructed across Coal River, also at the same site as the other three bridges.
+The foundation stones for the 1831 covered bridge can still be seen under the present bridge at the edge of the water.

 "Located at the site of the crossing of the James River and Kanawha Turnpike and Coal River, Covered Toll bridge built by Philip Thompson and James Teays.
 It replaced a ferry which operated at the same location.
 Bridge was one of the longest in western Virginia and had a 180 ft. span.
 General Wise's retreating Confederate forces burned the bridge July 21, 1861, after Battle of Scary Creek."
 1